nginxinc/nginx-amplify-doc/amplify-guide.md

 **Note.** When objects are first seen by the agent, they are automatically created in the Amplify backend, and visualized in the web interface.
 You don't have to manually add or configure NGINX instances in the web interface after you install the Amplify Agent on a host.

 When a system or an NGINX instance is removed from the infrastructure for whatever reason, and is no longer reporting (and therefore no longer necessary), you should manually delete it in the web interface.
-The "Remove object" button can be found in the metadata viewer popup—see [**User Interface**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#user-interface) below.
+The "Remove object" button can be found in the metadata viewer popup — see [**User Interface**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#user-interface) below.

 ### Metadata and Metrics Collection

-Amplify Agent collects the following types of data:
+NGINX Amplify Agent collects the following types of data:

   * **System metadata.** This is basic information about the OS environment where the agent runs.
 This could be the hostname, uptime information, OS flavor, and other data.
   * **System metrics.** This is various data describing key system characteristics, e.g. CPU usage, memory usage, network traffic, etc.
   * **NGINX metadata.** This is what describes your NGINX instances, and it includes package data, build information, the path to the binary, build configuration options, etc. NGINX metadata also includes the NGINX configuration elements.
   * **NGINX metrics.** Amplify Agent collects NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), and also from the NGINX log files.

-Amplify Agent will mostly use Python's [psutil()](https://github.com/giampaolo/psutil) to collect the data, but occasionally may also invoke certain system utilities like *ps(1)*.
+The Amplify Agent will mostly use Python's [psutil()](https://github.com/giampaolo/psutil) to collect the data, but occasionally may also invoke certain system utilities like *ps(1)*.

 While the agent is running on the host, it collects metrics at regular 20 second intervals.
 Metrics then get aggregated and sent to the Amplify backend once a minute.